nmshd/documentation/_docs_use-cases/use-case-transport-create-token-qr-code-for-file.md

   - layer: Transport
   - facade: FilesFacade
   - function: createTokenQRCodeForFile
   - description: Creates a Token QR code for the File with the given `id`.
-This Token can be personalized or password-protected.
+This Token can be personalized or password protected.
   - feature category: Arbitrary large data support
   - tech category: Files
   - status: DONE